 \section{Related Work}

-According to domain divergence, we introduce related works on unsupervised domain adaptation in terms of feature space and label space alignment, then highlight the differences between existing works and the proposed method.

 Feature alignment aims to reduce the domain divergence in feature space.
 Traditional methods construct projections for two domains, mapping two feature distributions into the manifold space or subspace to address the domain shift problem~\cite{GFK,subspace,dinglowrank,dinglowrank2}.
-Recently, Long~\textit{et al.}~\cite{dan,JAN} use deep models to reduce the discrepancy between feature spaces in multiply layer levels.
-Further, by the success of Generative Adversarial Network~\cite{GAN}, adversarial learning in deep models for unsupervised domain adaptation are continually deliver favorable performance~\cite{cdan,bsp,sysnets}.
-Ganin~\textit{et al.}~\cite{DANN} are the first to employ adversarial learning based domain adaptation model and paves to many following works.
-Tzeng~\textit{et al.}~\cite{ADDA} uses two separate encoders for adaptation while decomposing the transfer process from an end-to-end fashion.
+Recently, Long~\textit{et al.}~\cite{dan,JAN} use deep models to reduce the discrepancy between feature spaces in multiple layer levels.
+Further, by the success of Generative Adversarial Network~\cite{GAN}, adversarial learning in deep models for unsupervised domain adaptation delivers favorable performance~\cite{cdan,bsp,sysnets}.
+Ganin~\textit{et al.}~\cite{DANN} is the first to employ an adversarial learning-based domain adaptation model and pave to many following works.
+Tzeng~\textit{et al.}~\cite{ADDA} uses two separate encoders for adaptation while decomposing the transfer process in an end-to-end fashion.
 Besides, the incorporation of conditional distribution~\cite{cdan,conditional} in adaptation is also a promising way to reach domain-invariant representations.
 Optimal transport for domain adaptation~\cite{optimaltransportda,mappingestimation,deepjdot,normalizedwass} is another interesting line of research, where source samples are mapped into target domain with minimal cost transportation.
-Although great efforts have been made to seek better feature alignment, only handling the feature divergence is not enough to guarantee an adaptation without any negative transfer.
+Apart from domain adaptation, feature alignment between different groups of samples also has been used in techniques addressing machine learning fairness~\cite{chhabra2022robust,song2021deep,li2020deepfair,li2020dyadic,li2022achieving}.
+Although great efforts have been made to seek better feature alignment, only handling the feature divergence is not sufficient to guarantee a good adaptation without negative transfer.